The Cloudland Ballroom

 Next one of my favorite views - from a seating bay on the southern flank, looking north the across the floor.
 Readers commenting on the model have told me that the alcoves were bookable, and the same social circles or families often booked the same spot for the same events, year after year.

 The jumble of formal seating and loose furniture continued along the eastern wall.
 In the distance, we see the area behind the stage with doors to the office and band room, and to the two staircases to the mezzanine floor.

 A 1940s newspaper article described the orchestra shell as a "complete quarter-circle and therefore acoustically perfect".
-The stage underwent many changes and expansions over the decades, and some had already been made by the time Cloudland re-opened in 1948.
-The first design finished at the edge of the dome, which provided just enough space for Billy Romaine and his 10-man band of musicians.
-In the early 50's the stage floor had been extended into a semicircle, as seen in the below image.
+The stage underwent many changes and expansions over the decades, and some had already been made by the time Cloudland re-opened after the war in 1948.
+The first stage floor finished at the edge of the dome, which provided just enough space for Billy Romaine and his 10-man band of musicians.
+In the early 50's the floor had been extended into a semicircle, as seen in the below image.
 Later it was further expanded into a rectangular configuration.
 At some point in the mid-50s the band stands were painted with large, vertical “Cloudland” letters.